TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

  	<li>A sentence that refers to an idea from the article (paraphrased), and provide a proper in-text citation (6.11-6.12)</li>
 </ul>
 </li>
- 	<li>Note that these questions make up Part 2 of your Blog assignment for this unit.
+ 	<li>Note that these questions make up Part 2 of your Blog assignment for this unit and will also be assessed in assignments 3, 4 and 5.
 See Unit 3 Assessment for more details.</li>
  	<li>Here is a checklist of what I am looking for:
 <ul>
  	<li>Direct quotations include the author (or title if no author), the date, and specific part of the source (page #, paragraph # or section title).</li>